gauravsinghaec/learn-scala/README.md

 # learn-scala
 This repo contains practice code for scala 2 programming language.
-You need to make sure you have scala 2.x is installed and the path is set to run both scala & scalac command
+You need to make sure you have scala 2.x installed and the path is set to run both scala & scalac command
 ## Content
   - [Compile the code](#compile-the-code)
   - [Run the program](#run-the-program)